 Where we work

-UNICEF has been working for more than 50 years in the Democratic Republic of Congo.
+UNICEF has been working for 60 years in the Democratic Republic of the Congo

 - Français